macziatko/OpenDoorProject/HowToGuide.md

 ### Set the course metadata

-#### Set the Course Favicon
+#### Set the course favicon

-You can customize the favicon for your course in 3 steps: 1.
-Create a favicon using a favicon generator link this [link](https://favicon.io/)
+You can customize the favicon for your course in 3 steps:
+1. Create a
+favicon using a favicon generator link this [link](https://favicon.io/)
 2. Uploade it to the `images` folder.
 3. Update the image file location in the `_output.yml` file

 Current configutaion in the